Career : 1969 - 1976

-Alarmed by the drain of its finest players from Perth to Melbourne, the WANFL board decided to make a stand, and refused to endorse Jackson’s transfer.
+Alarmed by the drain of their finest players from Perth to Melbourne, the West Australians decided to make a stand, and refused to endorse Jackson’s transfer.
 Syd’s only option then was to stand out of football for a year.
 Under ANFC rules, players who took this course of action were granted automatic clearance after twelve months.
 Consequently, Jackson spent his first year at Carlton as coach Ron Barassi’s runner – which at least gave him some valuable insights into Barassi’s methods.
 It also got his career at Princes Park off to a positive start, when the Blues beat Essendon for the 1968 Premiership.

 Jackson had an impressive debut season, using his lightning pace and accurate disposal with telling effect.
 An intuitive reader of the ball as it spilled off packs, and a driving drop-kick on the run, Syd was instrumental in Carlton finishing second on the ladder by percentage to Collingwood.
 But after jumping to outright favouritism for the flag with a decisive six goal defeat of the Magpies in the Second Semi, Carlton were no match for a rampaging Richmond in the ‘69 Grand Final, losing by 25 points.

 At the same time, Jackson’s protracted entry into VFL football was not without controversy.
 He was the only aboriginal playing at the top level, and a potential match-winner every week.
 So as his career progressed, he was subjected to increasingly racist taunts from opponents and opposition supporters.
 Much of this he ignored, but occasionally the physical and verbal pressure reached a point where retaliation was an understandable response.
 Only his team-mates knew what Syd was going through, and he was highly respected for his dignified response on most occasions.
 However when Jackson did occasionally snap, the Blueboys were always there in numbers to support him.